-Through FY22, QIC Real Estate’s Senior Leadership Team (SLT) continued to play a crucial role in driving Real Estate’s strategy, which encompasses elements such as gender diversity and cultural alignment.
+Through FY23, QIC Real Estate’s Senior Leadership Team (SLT) continued to play a crucial role in driving Real Estate’s strategy, which encompasses elements such as gender diversity and cultural alignment.

-The SLT continues to have a strong focus on inclusion and diversity, and delivered a number of actions through the Gender Diversity Plan to support this including:
+The SLT continues to have a strong focus on inclusion, equity, and diversity, and delivered a number of actions through the Gender Plan to support this including:

 Shopping Centre Management Mentoring Program

-This year, we partnered with Savills to deliver the 2022 Shopping Centre Management Mentoring Program, which supported 21 mentor-mentee relationships.
-The mentee cohort was made up of Centre Management team members employed by Savills, with senior QIC Centre Management staff making up the group of mentors.
+This year, we partnered with Savills to deliver the 2023 Shopping Centre Management Mentoring Program, which supported 29 mentor-mentee relationships.
+The mentee cohort was made up of Centre Management team members employed by Savills, with senior QIC Centre Management employees making up the group of mentors.